GeekSilva97/rpc-python/README.md

-# Implementation of RPC in Python
+# RPC Implementation in Python
 This repository have an implementation of client and server, using RPC in python.
 That code is applied in a example of virtual operating system [vstarcloud article](http://ieeexplore.ieee.org/document/7951923/?reload=true)
 The main focus of this repository is to aid in learning RPC using Python.